Title: Student Sexual Harassment and Misconduct Grievance/Complaint Procedure

 - the process and his or her rights and options and available resources, including counseling, health, mental health, victim advocacy, visa and immigration assistance, financial aid assistance and other services available within the institution and in the community

-- the name and contact information of the trained advisor available to assist him or her (advisors are discussed in Paragraph D of this Section) and the scope of the advisor’s role
+- the name and contact information of the administrative advisor available to assist him/her (see Paragraph D of this Section) and the scope of the advisor’s role

 - the protections against retaliation and witness contact/collaboration, direct or indirect, and